solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

     ![Connect to a remote host.](media/azure-vm-connect-3.png 'Connect to a remote host')

-8. Launch the Microsoft App Store from the Windows 10 taskbar.
+8. Launch the Microsoft Store from the Windows 10 taskbar.

     ![Launch the Microsoft Store.](media/vm-launch-app-store.png 'Microsoft Store')